raine/ramda-cli/README.md

 $ cat data.json | ramda [function]
 ```

+The idea is to [compose][1] functions into a pipeline of operations that when
+applied to given data, produces the desired output.

-`function` should be a snippet of LiveScript that evaluates into a function.
+Technically, `[function]` should be a snippet of LiveScript that evaluates
+into a function.

-The evaluated function is applied to a stream of JSON data read from stdin,
+The function is applied to a stream of JSON data read from stdin, and the
-and the output data is sent to standard out as stringified JSON.
+output data is sent to standard out as stringified JSON.

 All Ramda's functions are available directly in the scope.
 See
 http://ramdajs.com/docs/ for a full list.